A command line utility for joining MP3 files.

 You can specify the input as a list of filenames:

 $ mp3cat one.mp3 two.mp3 three.mp3

 Alternatively, you can specify an entire directory of

 $ mp3cat --dir /path/to/directory

-MP3Cat works most reliably with constant-bit-rate input — it will add a VBR header if it detects multiple bit-rates in the input files but variable-bit-rate MP3s have patchy player support and should be avoided if possible.
+This utility works most reliably with constant-bit-rate input — it will add a VBR header if it detects multiple bit-rates in the input files but variable-bit-rate MP3s have patchy player support and should generally be avoided if at all possible.

 MP3Cat is written in Go.
 If you have a Go compiler installed you can run: